-Whether an employee is leaving the company, changing departments or just transferring a project, you need to ensure a smooth transition as a manager.
+Whether an employee is leaving the company, changing departments or transferring a project, handover documentation is the secret to a smooth transition.

 What are handover documents?